Threespot/TSM-vm-checkout/README.md

 ##Installation

-1. Import `prod/vm.sql` into a new MySQL.
-Application's default config:
+1. Import `prod/vm.sql` into a new MySQL database.
+Default app config:
-	- DB Name: "vmcheckout"
+	- DB name: "vmcheckout"
-	- User: "root"
+	- user: "root"
-	- Password: "root"
+	- pass: "root"
-2. If you used the default application config, you should be up and running.
+2. You should be up and running if you used the default app config.
 Otherwise, adjust the database connection info at the top of `prod/vm.php`.